 Three structured doctoral program for medical students were also successfully established (StrucMed, KlinStrucMed and DigiStrucMed; for a Dr.med./Dr.med.dent.), as well as two HBRS-associated Master programs “Biomedicine” (start October 2007) and “Biochemistry” (start October 2008).

 In 2011, MHH and partner institutes have founded the "Voluntary Research Year" for high school graduates. (more info)

 MHH supports young scientists towards an academic career beyond PhD.
 Therefore, the young faculty program was recently added.

 Currently, the various programs of HBRS host ~250 PhD students.
-In addition, ~50 medical students were accepted for StrucMed, 10 students start the new KlinStrucMed program as well as 60 new Master students (in two programs) will start this year.
+In addition, ~50 medical students were accepted for StrucMed, each 10 students start the KlinStrucMed and DigistrucMed programs as well as 60 new Master students (in two programs) will start this year.
 There are about 50% international and around 5% medical doctors doing their PhD (~50% women).

 All PhD students are fully financed, usually by the departments.
 You will either receive a stipend or are employed with MHH.
 HBRS is giving six stipends of 18 months to selected students.
 Please see more here.

 You may find details about the organs of HBRS in the HBRS rules (see "HBRS Rules and Regulations").